-When the weather starts to get chilly, I turn to my plethora of healthy soup and stew recipes for inspiration.
+When the weather gets chilly, I turn to my plethora of healthy soup and stew recipes for inspiration.

-This recipe only takes 15 minutes to prep (!!), and then it lets the crockpot do the cooking.
+This recipe only takes 15 minutes to prep (!!), and then it lets the slow cooker do the work.

-It’s deeply rewarding to come home to it, like a warm and cozy soup welcome at the end of a long day.
+It’s deeply rewarding to come home to this soup at the end of a long day.

 5 Star Review

-This simple potato soup is primarily veggie based, and I added a few helpful shortcuts that make it weeknight meal friendly too.
+This healthy potato soup is primarily veggie based, and I added a few helpful shortcuts that make it weeknight meal friendly too.

 - Nonfat Plain Greek Yogurt.
-Thick, protein-packed, and creamy, Greek yogurt is an easy way to give the soup velvety texture and make it better for you.
-It’s particularly delicious here (and in Corn Chicken Chowder) since it has a similar tang to sour cream, a classic potato pairing.
+Thick, protein-packed, and creamy, Greek yogurt is an easy way to give this soup a velvety texture and make it better for you.
+It’s particularly delicious here (and in Corn Chicken Chowder) since it has a similar tang to sour cream.

-- Good Quality Sharp Cheddar Cheese.
+- Sharp Cheddar Cheese.
 How you add flavor to potato soup (and Slow Cooker Broccoli Cheese Soup)!
-Using fully flavored cheese means that you can add less to the recipe and still have the same oomph.
+Using fully flavored cheese means you can add less to the recipe and still have the same oomph.
 Skip the mild cheddar here and go for the sharpest cheddar you can find.

-I recommend grating the cheese directly off the block for the maximum melt-factor.
-Pre-shredded cheeses are usually coated with a powder meant to keep the shreds from sticking together, so they don’t melt as smoothly.
+I recommend grating the cheese directly off the block for the maximum melt factor.
+Pre-shredded cheeses are usually coated with a cellulose-based powder to keep the shreds from sticking together, and as a result, they don’t melt as smoothly.

 - Stir in the cheese and yogurt.

 - Mash about half of the potatoes directly in the slow cooker.
-Serve the soup with a few (or maybe a lot) of tasty toppings (more cheese anyone?) and DIG IN!
+Serve the soup with a few (or maybe a lot) of tasty toppings (more cheese, anyone?).
+ENJOY!

 - To Freeze.
 To ensure this soup freezes well (potatoes can become mealy when frozen), I recommend making a few adjustments before sticking your leftovers in the freezer.
 Instead of mashing about half the potatoes in the slow cooker, you should mash almost all of them, which will help to deter the potatoes from becoming mealy (you may need to add more broth to thin the soup).
 Let the soup cool completely.
 Then, place leftover soup in a freezer-safe container in the freezer for up to 3 months.
-Thaw overnight in the refrigerator, and reheat in the microwave or on the stove with a splash of milk or chicken broth as needed.
+Thaw overnight in the refrigerator before warming.

 What to Serve with Crockpot Potato Soup

-While this soup is delicious on its own, here are some ideas for quick crockpot potato soup sides:
+While this soup is delicious on its own, here are some ideas for quick crockpot potato soup side dishes:

 - Bread.
-I splurged on a loaf of ciabatta at our neighborhood Italian market and it was perfect for mopping up every last morsel.
+I splurged on a loaf of ciabatta at our neighborhood Italian market.
+It was perfect for mopping up every morsel.
 For homemade bread options, I love pairing it with Cheesy Jalapeno Cornbread.

 - Crackers.
 A good stand-in for bread, they add a nice crunch.
 Try these delicious Ranch Crackers.

 - Big Green Salad.
-For a light and fresh side, try pairing this soup with Anytime Arugula Salad or Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons.
+Try pairing this soup with this Caesar Shaved Brussels Sprouts Salad with Crispy Chickpea Croutons for a light and fresh side.